smart-lty/nano-PEARL/README.md

 The `nano-PEARL` API mirrors `vLLM` / `nano-vllm`'s interface.
 The main difference is in the `LLM` engine initialization, where you must **specify both a target model and a draft model**, along with their respective tensor-parallel (TP) sizes.

-`Example.py`: a minimal example of running parallel speculative decoding on 2 GPUs (e.g., 1 for the target model, 1 for the draft model):
+See `example.py` for usage: a minimal example of running parallel speculative decoding on 2 GPUs (e.g., 1 for the target model, 1 for the draft model):

 ```python
 from nano_pearl import PEARLConfig, PEARLEngine, SamplingParams, logger